 Check your local and state fair housing laws to make sure you are following them in addition to the federal law.

 Source of income may not apply to Section 8 in some states.
 For instance, in California, Section 8 has not been considered a source of income in past cases.
 This may vary from state to state, so check with your region’s HUD office if you have questions about this.
-A list of HUD’s regional offices and contact information can be found here.

 Examples of Fair Housing Act Violations